spencer-owens/catch-a-case/docs/new-project-setup.md

 Number each item and use single, clear sentences.
 Focus on what we need for implementation.

 Provide the file in markdown format.
+Output to the /project-info folder.
 ```

 7. `o1`
 ```
-Use @system-architecture.md, @data-model.md, @core-functionality.md, and @important-considerations.md to create a document called `product-requirements.md`.
+Use @system-architecture.md, @data-model.md, @core-functionality.md, @routing-requirements.md, and @important-considerations.md to create a document called `product-requirements.md`.
 This should provide a roadmap for delivering our project efficiently.

 Structure our PRD as follows: